srikanth-iyengar/karate-intellij-debugger/README.md

 ## 📣 Feedback & Support

 Have suggestions or bugs?
-Feel free to [open an issue](https://github.com/srikanth-iyengar/karate-chop-debugger/issues) or drop a star ⭐️ if this plugin made your life easier.
+Feel free to [open an issue](https://github.com/srikanth-iyengar/karate-chop-debugger/issues) or drop a ⭐ if this plugin made your life easier.

 ---

 ## 📄 License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [GPL v3](LICENSE).

+> 🚨 This is an unofficial plugin and is not associated with any official testing framework or organization.

 ---

 **Debug smarter.
 Karate harder. 💥**